RIDE ONLY ON MARKED MOUNTAIN BIKE TRAILS

 The routes of the Bikepark Brandnertal run for the most part in the pasture area of the local Alps.
 Here grazing cattle are on the move.
 Therefore, it is important that pasture gates, barriers or gates are closed again after the passage.
 Otherwise, grazing livestock may get into areas that are dangerous to fall or become undetectable.

-Please be careful to put all trash, packaging, or the like back in your backpack and dispose of it properly in the nearest trash can or at home.
+Please make sure that you put all waste, packaging and similar items back in your rucksack and dispose of them properly in the nearest garbage can or at home.
 If you find trash anywhere during your bike day, it’s best to just take it with you or let our track staff know.
 Let’s work together to keep our environment clean.

 Even if one or the other trail would like to elicit a whoop – we are in the mountains and should therefore avoid noise as much as possible.
 Do not leave any traces in nature.
 On single trails, shared trails or forest roads, avoid skid marks or slipping tires at all costs.
 This damages the subsoil and very quickly leads to erosion by water.
 During the next storm, sections of road can be literally washed away.